 Your factor will let you know if there are any changes to the running of your building or estate, deal with any problems related to the quality of workmanship and arrange site meetings where necessary.
 Taylor & Martin prioritise clear communication, making factoring simple and life easier for all parties.

-Why should I choose Taylor & Martin?
+Why should I choose Taylor & Martin for factoring?

 Well, first off, we’re very much a people company and we pride ourselves on our company ethos that we are here to look after you and your needs.
 For us, it’s all about that personal connection with the homeowners we represent.